 While she was studying at ECpE, Anita remembers walking to the Memorial Union on hot summer days.
 She loved the solid wood furniture and marble floors that made it an inviting spot to study.
 She was also inspired by the international graduate students who were studying and conversing about events from their homeland.
 Today, Anita’s name, along with several other Woodroffe names, can be found on the Memorial Union wall.

 In the 1980s, Anita was one of few women studying electrical engineering, breaking the barriers many women experienced in the technical fields.
 As an older student, she was driven to do her best and often could be found in the lab on spring days or asking professors for help during their office hours.
-She fondly remembers her professor David T. Stephenson, who later worked with Anita as her master’s thesis adviser.
+She fondly remembers her professor David T. Stephenson, who later worked with Anita as her master’s thesis advisor.

 “I never would have thought he would remember me, but turns out, he had a picture of me on his bulletin board in his office.
 I was working on a circuit project with other students in my class,” Anita said.
 “He made the class fun.”